syncfusion-content/uwp-docs/uwp/Charts/Animation.md

 ---
 layout: post
 title: Animation | SfChart | uwp | Syncfusion
-description: Learn how to create a syncfusion sfchart with its supported animation in UWP Platform.
+description: Learn about how to create a Syncfusion SfChart control with its supported animation in UWP Platform.
 platform: uwp
 control: SfChart
 documentation: ug